The Basics

 It's the idea that "God" and "the universe" mean the same thing.
 No guy in the sky - just the amazing cosmos we're all part of.

-Pan (all) + theos (god) = "all is god."
 Instead of a creator separate from creation, pantheists see the universe itself as divine.
+There's no supernatural realm - the natural world is sacred enough.

 What Do Pantheists Believe?